 Tap water as a whole is a lot better on the environment than bottled water, and that stands true from a sustainability viewpoint as well.
 There are many bottled water companies that source their water from countries where water resources are already limited.
 This includes Fiji Water, as well Aquafina and Dasani which source water from drought-ridden areas of California.

 If you’re really concerned about water quality, you can always buy a water filter to purify the water coming out of your tap.
+Water filtration systems also help with filtering out microplastics from water which are now present in both tap water and bottled water.
 On the other hand, it’s unlikely that anyone will filter water that’s coming out of a plastic bottle, leaving you to trust that the water is as pure as it says it is.

 If you like your water without toxic chemicals, it’s best to stick to tap.
 Most plastic water bottles are made from polyethylene terephthalate or PET, which can leach chemicals into water over time (especially when a plastic bottle is being reused).
 PET is also hazardous to the environment due to the various toxic chemicals that are released in the manufacturing process.

 Come on, does it get any more convenient than turning on a tap and taking a drink?
 Tap water is always available, with no need to walk to the shops, make a purchase, or even unscrew a bottle lid.
 The benefits speak for themselves, tap water is a clear winner!